dhritisingh18/COMP6721-GroupA/README.md

 Introduction of early stopping to prevent overfitting and improve training efficiency.
 Continued refinement of the model's performance to adapt to different data patterns.

+# Requirements and libraries

+The code is run on google colab with most of the dependencies installed already.
+Any other dependencies are mentioned in the cells on Colab and will be imported after running the cells.

 # Training and Validation on the Sample Dataset

 1. The link to the dataset is: https://drive.google.com/file/d/1DipBsUIOtVYGIJvl5QpdeKUBkUl4AsGQ/view?usp=sharing